digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 +++++++++

 Under the new feature, Daml programs can raise and catch exceptions.
-When an exception is caught, the current subtransaction is rolled back to a certain point -- the beginning of the `try-catch` block.
+When an exception is caught in a `catch` block, the subtransaction starting at the corresponding `try` block is rolled back.

 To support this in our ledger model, we need to modify the transaction structure to indicate which subtransactions were rolled back.
 We do this by introducing **rollback nodes** in the transaction.
-Each rollback nodes contain a rolled back subtransaction.
-Rollback nodes are not considered ledger actions, since there are too many differences between rollback nodes and .
+Each rollback node contains a rolled back subtransaction.
+Rollback nodes are not considered ledger actions.

 Therefore we define transactions as a list of **nodes**, where each node is either a ledger action or a rollback node.
 This is reflected